Human papillomavirus infection: Ireland

 On average, 538 cases of HPV-associated cancers were diagnosed per year in Ireland during the period 2010 to 2014.
 Cervical cancer was the most frequent HPV-associated cancer with on average 292 cases per year (74% of the female total, and 54% of the overall total of HPV-associated cancers).
 A study of 996 cervical cytology samples in an Irish urban female, opportunistically screened population, found an overall HPV prevalence of 19.8%, HPV 16 at 20% and HPV 18 at 12% were the commonest high-risk types detected.
 In Europe, types 16 and 18 are responsible for over 70% of cervical cancers.
 Overall rates of HPV-associated invasive cancers may be increasing.
 Between 1994 and 2014, there was a 2% increase in the rate of HPV-associated invasive cancers per year for both sexes in Ireland.

 As HPV is known to be associated with anogenital warts, these are notifiable to the Health Protection Surveillance Centre (HPSC).
 Genital warts are the second most common STI in Ireland.
 There were 1,281 cases of anogenital warts notified in 2017, which was a decrease on the 2016 figure of 1,593.
 The highest age-specific rate for both male and female was in the 25–29 year old age range; 53% of cases were among males.

 Sri Lanka

 In Sri Lanka, the prevalence of HPV is 15.5% regardless of cytological abnormalities.

 Inner Mongolia

-In the Autonomous Region of Inner Mongolia, overall HPV prevalence is 14.5% but shows substantial ethnical disparity, the prevalence in Mongolian women (14.9%) being much higher than that of Han participants (4.3%).
-Urbanization, the number of sex partners, and PAP history appear as risk factors for HPV infection in Han, but not in Mongolian women.
-The region is thus an important example that the epidemiology of HPV is more related to cultural and ethnical factors and not to geography per se.
+In the Autonomous Region of Inner Mongolia, overall HPV prevalence was 14.5%, but differed substantially between ethnic groups, with a prevalence of 14.9% among Mongolian women compared with 4.3% among Han women.
+Urbanization, number of lifetime sexual partners, and previous Pap testing were associated with HPV infection among Han women, but not among Mongolian women.
+These findings suggest that demographic, behavioral, and ethnic differences may contribute to HPV epidemiology independently of geographic location.